-- A. Schools should file for state office as early as possible, but the final application is due no later than sixty (60) days prior to the established date of the Annual Conference, as required by the TASC Constitution.
+- A. Schools should file for state office as early as possible, but the final application is due no later than sixty (60) days prior to the established date of the State Annual Conference, as required by the TASC Constitution.
 Modifications on early submissions may be made up until the 60-day deadline. - B. An application and letter of intent signed by the advisor and school principal is required to file for office officially. - C. Each candidate school must fill out the candidate resume form with its intent to run packet.
-This resume will be posted on the TASC website. - D. After filing its official candidacy, any candidate school may request a TASC contact list from the state office for campaigning purposes.
+All required campaign documents submitted by the candidate schools will be posted on the TASC website. - D. Any candidate school may request contact information of registered schools for state annual conference from the state office for campaigning purposes between the early bird deadline for State Annual Conference until up to two weeks before the conference.